NomadicPirate/CS5103Project/README.md

 This program in completely made in C++.

 I have added almost every instructions need.
 I have attached screenshot with the pdf submitted showing few error handling as well as proper runnning of the program.
+-I have added around 7-10 Test Cases with pdf attached.
+Please Run the Solution in Visual Studio.